DallanQ/race_for_the_galaxy/QA.md

 ----
 Page 6

+A good may or may not be on the world consuming it.
 If a consume power could consume several possible goods, the player chooses which good(s) to consume.

 > When a power says "up to" it means if i do that power i have to use all goods if i can? but do i still get 1 point, or do i get 1 point for each good discarded??